 Also of interest is that Lincoln has more people living here who work in computers and math than 95% of the places in the US.

-The population of Lincoln is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.06% of adults in Lincoln have a bachelor's degree or even advanced degree.
+The citizens of Lincoln are very well educated compared to the average community in the nation: 37.06% of adults in Lincoln have a bachelor's degree or even advanced degree.

 The per capita income in Lincoln in 2010 was $38,093, which is upper middle income relative to Rhode Island, and wealthy relative to the rest of the US.
 This equates to an annual income of $152,372 for a family of four.
 However, Lincoln contains both very wealthy and poor people as well.